John William Pitt Kīnaʻu: Early life and family

 Kīnaʻu was born December 21/27, 1842, Honolulu, on the island of Oahu.
 His father was High Chief William Pitt Leleiohoku I (1821–1848) and his mother was High Ruth Keʻelikōlani (1826–1883).
 Through his mother he was Kamehameha I's great-great-grandchild.
 His mother's parentage was disputed, but she was a member of the House of Kamehameha through her own mother Pauahi.
-His recognized maternal grandmother was Kekūanāoʻa, who was the Governor of Oahu.
+His recognized maternal grandfather was Kekūanaōʻa, who was the Governor of Oahu.
 Through his father, he descended from King Kekaulike of Maui.
 His father was the biological son of Prime Minister Kalanimoku, who was called The Iron Cable of Hawaii because of his political savvy and military prowess.
 His name "William Pitt", shared by his father and grandfather, was originally chosen by Kalanimoku in honor of Prime Minister William Pitt of England.

 His Hawaiian name Kīnaʻu was given in honor of the Kuhina Nui, Kīnaʻu, Keʻelikōlani's stepmother and childhood guardian.
 She in turn was named after High Chief Kahōʻanokū Kīnaʻu.

 He had an unnamed younger brother who died in infancy.

 During his infancy, he was raised in a large hale pili (thatched house) named Auanakeo, which stood outside the Huliheʻe Palace, the principal residence of Leleiohoku's hānai (adoptive) father Kuakini, who was the Governor of Hawaii Island.

 From 1842 until his death in 1844, Governor Kuakini served as a grandfather figure to the child.
 In 1928 Lucy Kaopaulu Peabody, a hapa-haole (part Caucasian) chiefess, recalled a scuffle between her and Kīnaʻu in their youth during a visit she and her grandmother paid to the Governor:

 One day when we were living at Kawaihae my grandmother went to Hulihee to see Kuakini, who was not well.
 I went with her and when Kinau saw me he chased me as he always did.
 I think he did not like me.
 I ran to my grandmother and she protected me.
 Kuakini saw me and said to my grandmother to let the haole go and told us to "hakaka" (fight).
 She did and we fought.
 I beat him.
 Kuakini made fun of Kinau who was about six years old then.